nimakarimipour/WALAWiki/Pointer-Analysis.md

 which represents a single, global context for a method.

-Other context-policies can represent call-string contexts, contexts naming the receiver object to implement object-sensitivity, or other variants.
+Other context-policies can represent call-string contexts, contexts naming the receiver object to implement object-sensitivity or other variants.

 You can customize a context-sensitivity policy by providing a custom `ContextSelector` object.

-Entrypoints
+Entry points
 -----------

-Suppose we have a public entrypoint with the following signature:
+Suppose we have a public entry point with the following signature:

-`    public static void foo(Object x, Object y)`
+    public static void foo(Object x, Object y)

-What will pointer analysis do with the parameters to this entrypoint?
+What will pointer analysis do with the parameters to this entry point?
 In particular, what `InstanceKey` abstractions will the pointer analysis instantiate as the initial contents of the actual parameters `x` and `y`?